 - How do I enroll my child in The Lamb's Workshop?
-We are happy to add your child to our "Interest" list at any time.
-Once on this list, we will contact you the October/November before your child is due to start school and arrange a time for you and your spouse to visit and tour our school (without your children this first time, if possible).
-Our registration period is in late January.
-Lamb's will contact you when/if a position become available for your child.
-At that time, a non-refundable registration fee would be due, as well as completion of a preliminary registration form.
-In March, we host an Open House for you to bring your child to Lamb's to see their school, meet teachers, wander classrooms and meet classmates and their parents.
+As stated above we do fill our classrooms on a first-come, first-served basis.
+We are happy to add your child to our "Interest List" at any time.
+Once on this list, we will contact you the October/November before your child is due to start school and arrange a time for you and your spouse to visit and tour Lamb's (for this first visit without your children if possible).
+Our registration period begins in early January for our current families and typically in late January for new families.
+Lamb's will contact you when/if a position becomes available for your child.
+At that time and in order to secure your child's spot for the fall, a non-refundable registration fee would be due as well as completion of a preliminary registration form.

 - How do you incorporate Christianity into the curriculum?

-The Three Year Olds begin their meeting time with prayer and recitation of the monthly Bible verse.
-One of the children gets to lead the Grace at snack time, and there are Bible stories read and discussed each week.
-Our four year olds and Kindergarten students have "Chapel" once a month where they go upstairs to the main church sanctuary, sing songs, and have a short Bible lesson given by Bethany's Pastor Joel Kruggel, or another member of the BCC pastoral staff.
+- The three-year old classes begin their meeting time with prayer and recitation of the monthly Bible verse.
+One of the children gets to lead grace at snack time and there are Bible stories read and discussed each week.

 - How do you accommodate for children with food allergies?

 - What do you do for field trips?
-(Applicable for the 4-year-olds and Kindergarten only) We offer field trips that complement and reinforce our thematic units.
-A few examples are: apple orchard trips, the Krista McCauliffe Planetarium, and the Bedford Fire Station.
-We do request that our Lamb's students wear a red and/or white t-shirt or sweatshirt for quick identification purposes during the field trip.
+Field trips are only applicable for the 4-year-olds and Kindergarteners only.
+We offer field trips that complement and reinforce our thematic units.
+A few examples of possible field trips are: an apple orchard, the Christa McAuliffe Planetarium, and the Bedford Fire Station.

 If you have questions not answered here, please contact the main office at 472-2113 or firstname.lastname@example.org.